YunjieXuSS/blog-system/README.md

 Your team should update this README to include the information required, as presented in the project handout available on Canvas.

 ## Initialising Setting
-a.
-Team name : Code Charizards
+- a.
+Team name : Code Charizards<br>
-b.
-Are there any special setup instructions, beyond initialising the database and running your project?
+- b.
+Are there any special setup instructions, beyond initialising the database and running your project?<br>
-c.
-Test Account:
+- c.
+Test Account:<br>
-    c.1 username:test01
+    c.1 username:test01<br>
-        password:Ab123456
+        password:Ab123456<br>
-    c.2 username:test02
+    c.2 username:test02<br>
-        password:Ab123456
+        password:Ab123456<br>
-    c.3 username:test03
+    c.3 username:test03<br>
-        password:Ab123456
+        password:Ab123456<br>
-d.
+- d.
 Any other instructions / comments you wish to make to your markers

 ## Development Environment Setup & Commit Guidelines